Rajiv Kumar (economist): Career

 Kumar was appointed senior research program officer, Indian Council for Research on International Economic Relations (ICRIER) in Delhi in 1982.

 He was a professor in Indian Institute of Foreign Trade (IIFT) from 1987 to 1989.

 He was then appointed as the Senior Consultant, Bureau of Costs and Prices at the Ministry of Industry, Government of India from 1989 to 1991.
 He served as the Economic Advisor in the Department of Economic Affairs, Ministry of Finance, Government of India, from 1992 to 1995.

 In 1995, he joined the Asian Development Bank in Manila, Philippines as a Principal Economist, where he served until 2005.

 He was the Chief Economist for Confederation of India Industries for 2 years from 2004 – 2006.

 He returned to ICRIER as the director and Chief Executive in Feb 2006 and continued to be until August 2010.

 He was the Secretary General at the FICCI from 2010 to 2012.

 He became a senior fellow at the Centre for Policy Research, Delhi from 2013 until January 2017.

 In 2017, he was appointed as the vice chairman of NITI Aayog -Government of India's apex think tank, with the rank of a Cabinet Minister.
 He was also the chairman of the Atal Innovation Mission with its mandate to establish an innovative eco-system in the country.
 He served in NITI Aayog until 2022.

 He also served as an independent director on the Central Boards of the Reserve Bank of India and the State Bank of India.

 He is the founding director and Chairman of Pahle India Foundation - a public policy think tank facilitating policy change in India based in New Delhi.

+Honours

+Kumar was conferred the Order of the Rising Sun, Gold and Silver Star of Japan on 29 April 2023 as a part of the 2023 Spring Conferment of Decorations.
+He was conferred the order in recognition of his contributions to strengthening the economic relations between Japan and India.